 - The Coin Collectors Blog uses Automattic’s Jetpack to add features to the blog.
 Automattic is the company behind the wordpress.com website and Jetpack is a plugin that extends functionality to sites built using WordPress but not on Automattic’s features.

 What personal information does the Coin Collectors Blog collect?

 In normal operations, the Coin Collectors Blog does not collect personal information other than what is necessary to measure performance.
-This information may include details including your Internet Protocol (IP) address and identification of links you may have clicked.
+This information may include connection details including your Internet Protocol (IP) address and identification of links may have clicked by IP address.
 This information is used only to monitor performance and know what interests readers.

 When is PII collected?

-Information is collected when you post a comment, send email using the contact form, or sign up for the newsletter.
+Identifiable information is collected when you post a comment or send email using the contact form.

 How does the Coin Collectors Blog use the information